FTL vs LTL: Key Differences and How To Understand Which Model To Select

 Let’s first understand transit time.
 It is the interval required for a shipment to be delivered after picking it up from the point of departure.

-In case of less than truckload, a shipment doesn’t go directly to the destination as LTL truck has to deliver multiple shipments.
+In case of less than a truckload shipping, a shipment doesn’t go directly to the destination as LTL truck has to deliver multiple shipments.
 The actual LTL freight shipping time may vary from the estimated delivery time.
 Similarly, the LTL drivers don’t have a firm appointment time for picking up the shipment at the designated place.

 Transit time for the FTL shipping is predictable as the FTL truck is loaded with shipments from one shipper only.
 After picking up the shipment, the truck heads directly to the destination and reaches within the estimated time.
 In the case of full truckload service, the shipment pick-up time is usually fixed.